VA medical facilities struggle to cope with c... | Taiwan News

 “VA’s PPE conservation posture is precisely why the department has not encountered any PPE shortages that have negatively impacted patient care or employee safety,” said spokeswoman Christina Mandreucci.
 She said the VA has moved aggressively in recent weeks to add staff, hiring 3,183 people, including 981 nurses, from March 29 to April 11.

-But interviews with nurses and other employees at facilities around the country, internal VA documents, and a March report by the agency’s inspector general tell another story.
+But interviews with VA employees at facilities around the country, VA documents, and a March report by the agency’s inspector general tell another story.

-The VA inspector general's staff visited more than 230 facilities in March.
+The inspector general's staff visited over 230 facilities in March.
 It found that nearly a third of the medical centers could improve their processing for screening visitors.
 More than half of the medical centers reported shortages of supplies and equipment including respirator masks, and 10 reported shortages of staffing mostly for nurses in intensive care units.

-“There has been a failure of leadership at VA, and veterans, VA employees and the public are suffering as a result,” said Paul Rieckhoff, founder and former head of the Iraq and Afghanistan Veterans of America and now host of the podcast “Angry Americans.”
+“There has been a failure of leadership at VA, and veterans, VA employees and the public are suffering as a result,” said Paul Rieckhoff, founder of the Iraq and Afghanistan Veterans of America and now host of the podcast “Angry Americans.”

 Susan Gordon, a senior policy analyst at the nonpartisan Veterans Healthcare Policy Institute, said VA preparations were hampered by inadequate funding and staff, leaving it with nearly 50,000 job openings.